sourcegraph/sourcegraph-public-snapshot/docs/dev.md

 cd $GOPATH/src/github.com/sourcegraph/sourcegraph
 ```

-This is your "Sourcegraph directory".
+This is your "Sourcegraph repository directory".

 ## Create a BuildKite Account